-(b) Revise, direct the revision of, or coordinate the revision of doctrinal publications relevant to the conduct of SUROBS to include, but not limited to:
+(a) Revise, direct the revision of, or coordinate the revision of doctrinal publications relevant to the conduct of SUROBS to include, but not limited to:

-$\underline{1}$ .
-NTTP 3-59.3M / MCRP 2-10.3 U.S. Naval Amphibious Surf Manual (Draft).
+1. NTTP 3-59.3M / MCRP 2-10.3 U.S. Naval Amphibious Surf Manual (Promulgated).